What does the theory of evolution state?

 Hominid refers to bones paleontologists label as from the line of man.

-The LORD God formed the man form the ground and breathed into his nostrils the breath of life, and the man became a living being.
+The LORD God formed the man from the ground and breathed into his nostrils the breath of life, and the man became a living being.

-The skin is an organ that helps regulate body temperature and is a disease barrier.
+The skin is an organ helps regulate body temperature and is a disease barrier.

 What is the function of the heart?